AdobeDocs/analytics.en/help/implement/vars/config-vars/collecthighentropyuseragenthints.md

 High-entropy client hints are used by Adobe Analytics to improve device and browser identification.
 Read more about client hints in [this overview and FAQ](/help/technotes/client-hints.md) as well as [Google's blog](https://web.dev/user-agent-client-hints/).

-## Collect high entropy hints using the Web SDK
+## Collect high-entropy hints using the Web SDK

 High-entropy client hints are part of the context categories in Web SDK.
 See [Configure the Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/configuring-the-sdk.html?lang=en) for more details.

-## Collect high entropy hints using the Adobe Analytics Extension
+## Collect high-entropy hints using the Adobe Analytics Extension

 **[!UICONTROL Collect high-entropy user-agent hints]** is a check box under the General accordion when configuring the Adobe Analytics extension.